-You will be responsible for more than just the rent – this is a list of costs you should be factoring in:
+As a tenant, you will be responsible for more than just the rent.
+Here is a list of costs you should be factoring in when renting a property:

 Having this ready is a good idea, meaning there is no delays.

 This is the most obvious expenditure, and you will know this upfront.
 However, be aware of the due date and ensure you have enough in your account to cover it.

 This is a less obvious cost, although if you’re just renting a room it may be that it is included in your rent.
 If you’re living in a house share and it isn’t included, then there are a few things to consider: